-- B.160 The data minimisation principle limits the scope and amount of CDR data an accredited person may collect and use. - B.161 An accredited person collects and uses CDR data in compliance with the data minimisation principle if:163 - when making a consumer data request on behalf of a CDR consumer, the person does not seek to collect: - o more CDR data than is reasonably needed, or - o CDR data that relates to a longer time period than is reasonably needed in order to provide the goods or services requested by the CDR consumer, and
+- B.168 The data minimisation principle limits the scope and amount of CDR data an accredited person may collect and use. - B.169 An accredited person collects CDR data in compliance with the data minimisation principle if, when making a consumer data request on behalf of a CDR consumer, the person does not seek to collect: - more CDR data than is reasonably needed, or - CDR data that relates to a longer time period than is reasonably needed in order for it (or a relevant CDR representative) to provide the goods or services requested by the CDR consumer.
+183

-• the person does not use the collected data or derived data beyond what is reasonably needed in order to provide the requested goods or services or to fulfill any other purpose consented to by the CDR consumer.
+B.170 The use of CDR data by an accredited person or a CDR representative complies with the data minimisation principle if they do not use the collected data or derived data beyond what is reasonably needed in order to provide the requested goods or services or to fulfill any other purpose consented to by the CDR consumer.184